 Ever since people began to tread the right track of life, there have been many things about which they remain unclear.
-They are still in a complete muddle about God’s work, and about much work they should do.
+They are still in a complete muddle about God’s work, and about much of the work they should do.
 This is due, on the one hand, to the deviation in their experience and the limitations in their capacity to receive; on the other, it is because God’s work has not yet brought people to this stage.
 So, everyone is ambiguous about most spiritual matters.
-Not only are you unclear about what you should enter into; you are even more ignorant about God’s work.
-This is more than simply a matter of the shortcomings in you: It is a great flaw belonging to all those in the religious world.
+Not only are you unclear about what you should enter into, you are even more ignorant about God’s work.
+This is more than simply a matter of the shortcomings that exist within you: It is a great flaw common to all those in the religious world.
 Herein lies the key to why people do not know God, and so this flaw is a common defect shared by all those who seek after Him.
 Not a single person has ever known God, or has ever seen His true face.
 It is because of this that God’s work becomes as arduous as moving a mountain or draining the sea.
-How many people have sacrificed their lives for God’s work; how many have been cast out on account of His work; how many, for the sake of His work, have been tormented to death; how many, their eyes filled with tears of love for God, have died unjustly; how many have met with cruel and inhumane persecution…?
-That these tragedies come to pass—is it not all due to people’s lack of knowledge about God?
+So many people have sacrificed their lives for God’s work; so many have been cast out on account of His work; so many, for the sake of His work, have been tormented to death; so many, their eyes filled with tears of love for God, have died unjustly; so many have met with cruel and inhumane persecution….That these tragedies come to pass—is it not all due to people’s lack of knowledge about God?
 How could someone who does not know God have the face to come before Him?
-How could someone who believes in God and yet persecutes Him have the face to come before Him?
-These are not solely the inadequacies of those within the religious world, but rather are common to both you and them.
+How could someone who believes in God and yet persecutes Him have face to come before Him?
+These are not solely the inadequacies of those within the religious world, but rather they are common to both you and them.
 People believe in God without knowing Him; it is for this reason alone that they do not revere God in their hearts, and do not fear Him in their hearts.
-There are even those who, with great pomp and circumstance, do the work that they envision by themselves within this stream, and go about doing God’s work according to their own demands and prodigal desires.
+There are even those who, openly and brazenly, do the work that they envision by themselves within this stream, and go about doing God’s work according to their own demands and immoderate desires.
 Many people act wildly, holding God in no esteem but following their own will.
-Are these not perfect embodiments of people’s selfish hearts?
-Do these not manifest the overabundant element of deception people have?
+Are these examples not perfect manifestations of people’s selfish hearts?
+Do these examples not manifest the overabundant element of deception within people?
 People may indeed be supremely intelligent, but how can their gifts take the place of God’s work?
 People may indeed care for God’s burden, but they cannot act too selfishly.
-Are people’s deeds really divine?
-Can anyone be positively assured?
-To bear witness to God, to inherit His glory—this is God making an exception and lifting up people; how could they be worthy?
-God’s work has only just begun, His words have only just begun to be spoken.
-At this point, people feel good about themselves; wouldn’t that simply be courting humiliation?
+Are people’s deeds really Godlike?
+Can anyone be one hundred percent assured?
+To bear witness to God, to inherit His glory—this is God making an exception and lifting up people; how could people be worthy?
+God’s work has only just begun, and His words have only just begun to be spoken.
+At this point, people feel good about themselves, but is this not simply courting humiliation?
 They understand far too little.
-Even the most gifted theoretician, the most silver-tongued orator, cannot describe all of God’s abundance—how much the less can you?
-You had best not set your own worth higher than the heavens, but rather see yourselves as lower than the least of those rational people who seek to love God.
-This is the path by which you shall enter: to see yourselves as shorter than all others by a span.
-Why deem yourselves so high?
+Even the most gifted theoretician, the most silver-tongued orator, cannot describe all of God’s abundance, so how much less can you?
+You should not set your own worth higher than the heavens, but rather you should see yourselves as lower than any of those reasonable people who seek to love God.
+This is the path by which you shall enter: to see yourselves as significantly lower than all others.
+Why see yourselves so highly?
 Why place yourselves in such high estimation?
 On the long journey of life, you have taken but the few first steps.
 All you see is God’s arm, not the whole of God.
 It behooves you to see more of God’s work, to discover more of what you should enter into, because you have changed too little.

-For so many years God has remained hidden within creation; has observed through so many springs and autumns from behind a veiling mist; has looked down from the third heaven for so many days and nights; has walked among men for so many months and years.
-He has sat above all men quietly waiting through so many cold winters.
-Never once has He shown Himself openly to anyone, nor made a single sound, departing without a sign and just as silently returning.
+For so many years God has remained hidden within creation; He has observed through so many springs and autumns from behind a veiling mist; He has looked down from the third heaven for so many days and nights; He has walked among men for so many months and years.
+He has sat above all men, quietly waiting through so many cold winters.
+Never once has He shown Himself openly to anyone, nor made a single sound, and He departs without a sign and returns just as silently.
 Who can know His true face?
 He has never once spoken to man, never once appeared to man.
 How easy is it for people to do God’s work?
 Little do they realize that to know Him is of all things the most difficult.
 Today God has spoken to man, but man has never known Him, because his entry in life is too limited and shallow.
 Seen from His perspective, people are wholly unfit to appear before God.
 They have too little understanding of God and are too far estranged from Him.
 Moreover, the hearts with which they believe in God are too complicated, and they simply do not hold the image of God in their innermost hearts.
 As a result, God’s painstaking effort, and His work, like pieces of gold buried beneath the sand, cannot emit a glint of light.
 To God, the caliber, motives, and views of these people are loathsome in the extreme.
 Impoverished in their capacity to receive, unfeeling to the point of insensibility, debased and degenerate, excessively servile, weak and without willpower, they must be led as cattle and horses are led.
 As for their entry in spirit, or entry in God’s work, they pay not the slightest heed, possessing not one jot of determination to suffer for the sake of the truth.
 For this kind of person to be made complete by God will not be easy.
-Thus it is vital that you set about your entry from this angle—that through your work and your entry you approach getting to know God’s work.
+Thus it is vital that you set about your entry from this angle—that through your work and your entry you begin to come to know God’s work.